tc39/proposal-module-keys/README.md

 ## Implications for code rewriters.

-Code rewriters that merge or bundle modules, will have to change to accomodate this proposal by manufacturing a public/private key pair for modules that mention `frenemies`.
+Code rewriters that merge or bundle modules, will have to change to accommodate this proposal by manufacturing a public/private key pair for modules that mention `frenemies`.

 Even if `frenemies` is not mentioned, rewriters also adds an implicit export of a public key.